scharfmn/desnos/README.md

 ![add](https://storage.googleapis.com/mns/qa3.png)

 The app is designed to work without a login and without anyone having to do anything other than come up with the one unique name for the event.
 It uses the unique name, such as `viveks-class-2020-09-25` or `mike-take-1`, as part of a URL.
-The name should be anything that can work within a [valid URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL).
+The name can be anything that can work as part of a [valid URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL).

 The application works completely via URL specification: a URL path is associated with a unique id, an event type, and an action.